vatnz-dev/sops/docs/contribute/sectorfiles/masterese.md

 ## FIR_COPX (Coordination Points)

-These are a list of all manual co-ordination points in EuroScope.
+These are a list of all manual coordination points in EuroScope.
 These are